skalawag/theguidetocuba.io/content.md

 about the "best" way to do things.
 That gives us the freedom to choose the proper tools for the job.

-Since Cuba doesn’t ship with all the tools we need to create our example application, this book will also introduce other libraries that share the same design philosophy.
-Together, they make web development simple, understandable and fun.

 ## 3.2.
 Hello Cuba!

 Before getting started, we have to install Cuba.
 Use the `gem` command: